 PICTURE BOOK – PURCELLCOM CASE STUDIES

-What Is This Gonna Cost? – Measured Results, Measurable Value
+Make it On Budget – Measured Results, Measurable Value

 measuring the value of content